 on Phase 1, make certain that you’ve removed all sugary foods and refined

 starches from your diet during these first two weeks, so you can stabilize your

-blood-sugar levels and diminish cravings (you’ll still be enjoying good carbs
+blood-sugar levels and squelch cravings (you’ll still be enjoying good carbs

 from many vegetables and legumes though!).
 Once you’re on Phase 2, you’ll